 This model has received several revisions in order to improve its accuracy and applicability.
-There are two types of revisions to this model: revisions to its uncertainty (Binford 1990; Appleby 2001; Sanchez-Cabeza et al. 2014) and to its applicability when extra information is available -extra dating sources e.g. 137Cs or laminated sediments- (Appleby 1998, 2001, 2008)
+There are two types of revisions to this model: revisions to its uncertainty (Binford 1990; Appleby 2001; Sanchez-Cabeza et al. 2014) and to its applicability when extra information is available, such as extra dating sources (e.g. 137Cs) or laminated sediments (Appleby 1998, 2001, 2008).

-A recent study (Barsanti et al. 2020), an inter-laboratory experiment presented a series of data to different laboratories around the world.
+A recent inter-laboratory expetiment (Barsanti et al. 2020) presented a series of 210Pb data to different laboratories around the world.
 Each laboratory was ask to provide a chronology given the provided data.
 This experiment resulted in a whole range of different chronologies, given the same data, not only when different models were used, but even when the same model was applied.
-The authors strongly advised to the use of independent time markers (extra dating sources) for the validation of the chronologies.
-This research clearly shows the effect that user decisions have on the resulting chronologies, which becomes extremely important when trying to replicate the resulting chronologies.
-User trying to replicate these chronologies will not only need access to the raw data but also to very user decision which lead to the resulting chronology, unfortunately these -raw data and decisions- are rarely reported.
+The authors strongly advised to the use of independent time markers (extra dating sources) to validate the chronologies.
+This research clearly shows the effect that user decisions have on the resulting chronologies, and this becomes extremely important when trying to replicate the resulting chronologies.
+Users trying to replicate these chronologies will not only need access to the raw data but also to every user decision which lead to the resulting chronology; unfortunately these raw data and decisions are rarely reported.